nyankittone/my-cava-config/README.md

 # What is this?
-This is my personal config file for cava.
+This is my personal config file for the [cava](https://github.com/karlstav/cava) music visulalizer software.
 That's it.

 Bleh.